StevenCHowell/type_token_ratio/README.md

 ```

 ### Step-By-Step Example (Mac OS X specific):
-For those using Mac OS X that may be unfamiliar with using a unix terminal, these steps can be followed to simplify the process:
+For those using Mac OS X who are unfamiliar with using a unix terminal, these steps can be followed to simplify the process.
+Please note that the commands must be typed exactly, replacing `sample.csv` with the csv file name used in step 2.

 1. Create a fresh worksheet within a MS Excel spreadsheet of all the utterances you want to analyze and no other information (this can be a copy of another worksheet with everything removed except the utterances you want to analyze).
 2. Use **Save As** to save this current worksheet as a `csv` file.
 For this example, we will say you saved it as `sample_utterances.csv`: